hdevillers/go-fannot-documentation/docs/source/usage/formatting_rules.rst

     then the template solver will return an empty string for the whole line.
 This is a solution to avoid mal-formed sentences in the annotation.
 Below is the solution to overcome this problem.

-Template can be divided into independant parts that can be filled or deleted depending on the availability of the data retrieved.
+Template can be divided into independent parts that can be filled or deleted depending on the availability of the data retrieved.
 We use the double pipe ``||`` to indicate in the template the junctions between parts.
 Thus, for example, the previous template can be adapted as follow: